-(1) Chairperson cites authority to hear case and explains reason for hearing.

-- (2) The arbitration request and counter-request will be read into the record. - (3) The testimony of all parties and witness(es) will be sworn or affirmed.
+- (1) Chairperson cites authority to hear case and explains reason for hearing. - (2) The arbitration request and counter-request will be read into the record. - (3) The testimony of all parties and witness(es) will be affirmed.
 All witness(es) will be excused from the hearing except while testifying.
 All parties appearing at a hearing may be called as a witness without advance notice.
-(Revised 11/14) - (4) Complainant/counter-respondent will present a brief opening statement uninterrupted, stating the amount to be arbitrated and an explanation of the source of the dispute (i.e., commission dispute, request for security deposit refund, etc. . . .) and refuting the contention that any monies are owed. - (5) Respondent/counter-complainant will present a brief opening statement uninterrupted, stating the amount to be arbitrated and an explanation of the source of the dispute (i.e., commission dispute, request for security deposit refund, etc. . . .) and refuting the contention that any monies are owed. - (6) Complainant/counter-respondent presents his case and defense by offering testimony and evidence from himself and/or his witness(es) to support the contention that monies are owed to the complainant by the respondent and refuting the contention that monies are owed to the countercomplainant. - (a) The respondent/counter-complainant may question the complainant/counter-respondent and/or his witness(es) immediately after each has testified. - (b) The Hearing Panel may question the complainant/ counter-respondent and/or his witness(es) immediately after each has testified. - (7) Respondent/counter-complainant presents her case, offering testimony and evidence from herself and/or witness(es) to support the contention that monies are owed to her by the counter-respondent and refuting the contention that she owes monies to the complainant. - (a) The complainant/counter-respondent may question the respondent/counter-complainant and/or her witness(es) immediately after each has testified. - (b) The Hearing Panel may question the respondent/ counter-complainant and/or her witness(es) immediately after each has testified. - (8) The complainant/counter-respondent may present additional testimony and evidence from himself and/or his witness(es) to further support his position as a complainant/ counter-respondent.
+(Revised 11/23) - (4) Complainant/counter-respondent will present a brief opening statement uninterrupted, stating the amount to be arbitrated and an explanation of the source of the dispute (i.e., commission dispute, request for security deposit refund, etc...) and refuting the contention that any monies are owed. - (5) Respondent/counter-complainant will present a brief opening statement uninterrupted, stating the amount to be arbitrated and an explanation of the source of the dispute (i.e., commission dispute, request for security deposit refund, etc. . . .) and refuting the contention that any monies are owed. - (6) Complainant/counter-respondent presents their case and defense by offering testimony and evidence from themself and/or their witness(es) to support the contention that monies are owed to the complainant by the respondent and refuting the contention that monies are owed to the counter-complainant. - (a) The respondent/counter-complainant may question the complainant/counter-respondent and/or their witness(es) immediately after each has testified. - (b) The Hearing Panel may question the complainant/ counter-respondent and/or their witness(es) immediately after each has testified. - (7) Respondent/counter-complainant presents their case, offering testimony and evidence from themself and/or witness(es) to support the contention that monies are owed to them by the counter-respondent and refuting the contention that they owe monies to the complainant. - (a) The complainant/counter-respondent may question the respondent/counter-complainant and/or their witness(es) immediately after each has testified.

-- (a) The respondent/counter-complainant may question the complainant/counter-respondent and/or his witness(es) immediately after each has testified. - (b) The Hearing Panel may question the complainant/ counter-respondent and/or his witness(es) immediately after each has testified. - (9) The respondent/counter-complainant may present additional testimony and evidence from herself and/or her witness(es) to further support her position as respondent/ counter-complainant. - (a) The complainant/counter-respondent may question the respondent/counter-complainant and/or her witness(es) immediately after each has testified. - (b) The Hearing Panel may question the respondent/ counter-complainant and/or her witness(es) immediately after each has testified. - (10) Cross-examination in which the parties are given a final opportunity to examine each other.
-The complainant/counter-respondent may first ask any remaining questions of the respondent/counter-complainant and/or the respondent/counter-complainant's witness(es).
-The respondent/counter-complainant may then ask any remaining questions of the complainant/counter-respondent and/or of the complainant's/counter-respondent's witness(es). - (11) The Hearing Panel may question either the complainant/ counter-respondent and/or the respondent/ countercomplainant and/or their respective witness(es). - (12) When the parties and Hearing Panel members have no further questions, the complainant/counter-respondent and respondent/counter-complainant (respectively) may present uninterrupted closing statements. - (13) The Chair will then adjourn the hearing. - (14) The Hearing Panel will go into executive session to decide the case.
+- (b) The Hearing Panel may question the respondent/ counter-complainant and/or their witness(es) immediately after each has testified. - (8) The complainant/counter-respondent may present additional testimony and evidence from themself and/ or their witness(es) to further support their position as a complainant/counter-respondent. - (a) The respondent/counter-complainant may question the complainant/counter-respondent and/or their witness(es) immediately after each has testified. - (b) The Hearing Panel may question the complainant/ counter-respondent and/or their witness(es) immediately after each has testified. - (9) The respondent/counter-complainant may present additional testimony and evidence from themself and/ or their witness(es) to further support their position as respondent/ counter-complainant. - (a) The complainant/counter-respondent may question the respondent/counter-complainant and/or their witness(es) immediately after each has testified. - (b) The Hearing Panel may question the respondent/ counter-complainant and/or their witness(es) immediately after each has testified. - (10) Cross-examination in which the parties are given a final opportunity to examine each other.
+The complainant/ counter-respondent may first ask any remaining questions of the respondent/counter-complainant and/or the respondent/ counter-complainant's witness(es).
+The respondent/ counter-complainant may then ask any remaining questions of the complainant/counter-respondent and/or of the complainant's/counter-respondent's witness(es). - (11) The Hearing Panel may question either the complainant/ counter-respondent and/or the respondent/countercomplainant and/or their respective witness(es). - (12) When the parties and Hearing Panel members have no further questions, the complainant/counter-respondent and respondent/counter-complainant (respectively) may present uninterrupted closing statements. - (13) The Chair will then adjourn the hearing. - (14) The Hearing Panel will go into executive session to decide the case.